 When one thing leads to another, the end result can be for the better – like a chance encounter that brings about a career opportunity or a simple discovery that creates a thriving business.
-However, with ongoing acid reflux/GERD (Gastroesophageal Reflux Disease), the ripple effect is less desirable.
+However, when you’re suffering from gastroesophageal reflux disease (GERD), the ripple effect is less desirable.
 The leaking stomach acid that causes symptoms in your upper digestive tract can lead to problems in your lungs and eventually leave you short of breath.

-While the exact cause and effect is yet to be determined, the link between acid reflux and adult onset asthma is clear – an estimated 75% of asthma sufferers are diagnosed with ongoing acid reflux or GERD.
+While the exact cause and effect is yet to be determined, the link between acid reflux and adult onset asthma is clear – some studies have indicated that more than 75% of adults with asthma also have GERD.
 That’s why in allergy clinics, patients that seek help for their constricted airways are often referred to their primary care doctor or a gastroenterologist.
 As the reflux improves, the wheezing and shortness of breath, in many cases, resolves.

 If you’re experiencing symptoms like shortness of breath, a whistle or hissing when you inhale or exhale, coughing – particularly at night, and tightening or pain in your chest, you may have asthma and should see your doctor.
 Symptoms can vary from person to person and episodes can range from mild to severe.
 While the latter needs immediate medical attention, mild symptoms also need the proper care to keep asthma in check.

-Here are some signs that GERD may be causing asthma:
+Here are some signs that GERD may be causing asthma, according to Cedars-Sinai:

-Given the strong connection, it’s important for every reflux sufferer to know the signs of asthma.
+Given the strong connection between GERD and asthma, it’s important for every reflux sufferer to know the signs of asthma.
 For some, understanding the link between the two diseases lends a higher priority to practicing effective daily habits.
-Avoiding trigger foods, eating smaller meals and sleeping with MedCline can help keep stomach acid where it belongs.
 Then you can breathe easier knowing you’re doing your part to prevent reflux and the onset of asthma.